Tony380/Projet5/README.md

 2 - Check my substitute products

-0 - Quit the program.
+0 - Quit the program

 ### Menu 1 - Which product would you like to replace?
 A list of categories is displayed on the screen.